morrolinux/simple-ehm/README.md

 # simple-ehm
 A simple tool for a simple task: remove filler sounds ("ehm") from pre-recorded speeches.
 AI powered.
+Istruzioni in italiano in fondo al documento.

 # Usage
 Basic invokation should be enough:
-./simple_emh-runnable.py /path/to/video/file
+`./simple_emh-runnable.py /path/to/video/file`
-This will generate a subtilte track (.srt) for debugging and the output video in the same folder as the original file.
+This will generate a subtilte track (`.srt`) for debugging and the output video in the same folder as the original file.

 For more info read the help:
-./simple_emh-runnable.py --help
+`./simple_emh-runnable.py --help`

 # Contributing to the model
 There are two ways you can contribute to the model: